-Temporary or seasonal placements — Interim employees are a go-to staffing solution for many companies when they don’t need to hire full-time replacements.
+Project-based or seasonal placements — Contract employees are a go-to talent solution for many companies when they don’t need to hire permanent staff.
 You might engage skilled professionals to cover for team members who are on medical leave, for example.
-Or you might want to provide extra support to your core team during hectic and work-heavy times of the year, like tax time or summer vacation season.
+Or you might want to provide extra support to your core team during hectic and work-heavy times of the year, like tax time, year-end or summer vacation season.

-A staffing agency can also connect your business with temporary-to-full-time employees.
-The arrangement begins with a short-term assignment that has the potential to lead to longer-term employment.
+An employment agency can also connect your business with potential contract-to-permanent employees.
+The arrangement begins with a short-term assignment that has the possibility to lead to longer-term employment.
 During this initial trial period, your company has a firsthand opportunity to evaluate a worker’s skills as they tackle your projects.
 And you also see just how well the person fits into your office culture.
-This approach is another way that a staffing firm can help your business avoid making a costly bad hire.
+This approach is another way that a recruiting firm can help your business avoid making a costly bad hire.

-Full-time hiring — When you need to expand your full-time roster of employees quickly, a specialized staffing agency makes the recruiting process for those professionals more efficient.
-Staffing experts help your internal hiring team (even if that’s just you!) cover more ground, faster.
+Permanent hiring — When you need to expand your roster of permanent employees quickly, a specialized recruiting agency makes the hiring process more efficient.
+Recruiting specialists help your internal hiring team (even if that’s just you!) cover more ground, and faster.
 They can launch a search for skilled candidates, evaluate applicants, and reduce the time and stress caused by many other aspects of hiring a new employee.
 They even assess organizational culture fit to help your firm find a candidate who’s a solid match with your team.

-Long-term consultants — An option that Robert Half offers beyond the arrangements described above is access to skilled consultants for long-term and recurring needs.
-Our Salaried Professional Service is an innovative staffing solution where we place our full-time project consultants with your company whenever you need them, for as long as you need them.
-They can assume vital roles on lengthy projects for as long as needed to help ensure business continuity.
-You can also work with the same consultant again and again for cyclical projects, like year-end reconciliations, and benefit from someone you already know and have seen on the job.
+Full-time contract talent — An option that Robert Half offers beyond the arrangements described above is access to skilled professionals on-demand for long-term and recurring needs.
+Our service providing such talent is an innovative solution where we place our full-time contract professionals with your company whenever you need them, for as long as you need them.
+They can assume vital roles on lengthy projects to help ensure business continuity.
+You can also work with the same person again and again for recurring projects, like year-end reconciliations, and benefit from someone you already know and have seen on the job.